SimonIsCoding/push_swap/README.md

                 - Create the function to move the minimal number at the top of the stack (see move_min_at_top function in algorithm.c)<br>
 <br>

-Errors:
-Example: -00000000005 => you have to fix it. as well in th bash it might have another error with "- " => check this